Rakusan.net home articles gallery links contact

 篁子生画選 Koushisei Gasen [36 Series]

-All illustrations on this gallery page are of representative edition I copies.
+All illustrations on the main gallery pages are of representative edition I copies.
 However, edition I for this series includes significant color and technique variations in the printing of many of the designs.
 Those variations, and any differences in edition II, are described and illustrated on the individual subpages for each design.
-Please note that the selection of a representative version for this gallery page index was a matter of chance and convenience only.
+Please note that the selection of a representative thumbnail version for this gallery page index was a matter of chance and convenience only.
 The versions of these particular examples are not in any way more special or standard than ones shown only on the subpages.

 The more complex 36 Series edition characteristics and dating challenges are discussed in a separate article here.[Click on the thumbnail to bring up a subpage which includes a larger image of the design, additional details and images, and links to related designs.]